cd-public/rt-proofs/README.md

 4. It's usually a good idea to ask first on the mailing list before merging a substantial change.

 5. Pushing fixes, small improvements, etc. is always ok.

+6. Document the tactics that you use in the [list of tactics](doc/tactics.md).